nens/threedi-docs/source/e_2d_tutorial.rst

 If you haven't followed this tutorial yet, please do so before continuing this tutorial.

 Name your newly created schematisation **'Tutorial2_<your_name>'**, select the correct organisation and check the 'Create new Spatialite' box.
-Press the 'Next' button twice and fill in the data as provided in :numref:`schem-settings`.
+Press the 'Next' button twice and fill in the data as provided in :numref:`figure_schematisation_settings`.
 Select your downloaded DEM .tif file for the Digital elevation model field.

+.. _figure_schematisation_settings:

 .. figure:: image/e_schematisation_settings.png
     :alt: Initial Schematisation settings.
-    :name: schem-settings

     Initial Schematisation settings